cyberconcepts/loops/agent/README.txt

 This package does not depend on zope or the other loops packages but represents a standalone application.

+But we need a reactor for working with Twisted; in order not to block testing when running the reactor we use reactor.iterate() calls wrapped in a ``tester`` object.

+  >>> from loops.agent.tests import tester

 Basic Implementation, Agent Core
 ================================